codefordc/slack-doorbell/README.md

 ## 6. Subscribe

 Set the channel topic so that it contains the text number.
 People __will__ need to refer to it.
 Request that all your potential door-openers join your doorbell channel.
-In the channel menu (click the channel name), set your notifications to
+In the channel menu (click the channel name), set your notifications so they always appear on desktop and they push to mobile devices.